maker-ATOM/Python-ROS/ROS2/README.md

 Moreover callbacks of single node are not executed in multi-thread fashion because firstly all the methods are generally CPU-bound and the sequence of execution is handled using queue maintained by the spin entity of `rclpy`.

 [Multi-threading](https://github.com/BruceChanJianLe/ros-multithreading)

+**Command Line Tools**

+When ever we use command line to see data pub on topic or use command line to set a param. pub on a topic, call a service the language used is YAML.

 ### RQT and ROS2 tools